top of page

 Hannah Roddam-Kitt

-She first fell in love with these mechanical time machines as a teenager for the same reason she loves film and design and mail art; because they demand patience and presence.
+She first fell in love with these mechanical time machines as a teenager for the same reason she loves film and design and mail art; because they require patience and presence.

-As the primary photobooth technician, Hannah maintains her hulking 1970 booth the way one tends a Citroën SM (all mechanics and mood, best left to the last true believers!) …with grease under her fingernails, a touch of profanity, and the kind of faith only really stubborn people and old machines understand.
+As the primary photobooth technician, Hannah maintains her hulking 1970 booth the way one tends a historic car …with grease under her fingernails, frequent outbursts of profanity, and the kind of faith only really stubborn people (and old machines) understand.

 Mauro Belem